near/docs/docs/4.tools/near-api-js/quick-reference.md

 ## Key Store {#key-store}

-If you sign transactions you need to create a _Key Store_.
+If you sign transactions, you need to create a _Key Store_.
 In the browser, the LocalStorage KeyStore will be used once you ask your user to Sign In with the Wallet.

 <Tabs>
 <TabItem value="browser" label="Using Browser" default>